Pylons/pyramid/docs/narr/events.rst

 The mere existence of a subscriber function, however, is not sufficient to arrange for it to be called.
-To arrange for the subscriber to be called, you'll need to change your :term:`application registry` by either of the following methods:
+To arrange for the subscriber to be called, you'll need to use the :meth:`repoze.bfg.configurator.Configurator.add_subscriber` method to register the subscriber imperatively, or you'll need to use ZCML for the same purpose:

 .. topic:: Configuring an Event Listener Imperatively